Excellence on a Small Scale

 The point is that this is easy stuff that any business could implement - but how many do?
 It all starts not with books on business techniques, but with genuine caring about your customers.

-Have a question for Troy?
-Ask or leave a comment below!
+Have a question for Troy or want to leave a comment?
+Click here.